radek-kowalczyk-39/operation-fight-putin/README.rst

 This is the Guardian article he is talking about in the beginning of the `video <https://www.bitchute.com/video/wbx8g9WhEu2E/>`_ @ 1:51: `Paedophile videos stun Italians by Philip Willan <https://www.theguardian.com/world/2000/sep/29/philipwillan>`_, Fri 29 Sep 2000

-You will notice that the article doesn't mention anything about the pedophiles being Jewish but that doesn't stop antisemitic Ryan from lying that they are Jews -- Ryan Dawson is showing that he is a lousy investigative reporter and you should question all his past and future investigative reporting he has done:
+You will notice that the article doesn't mention anything about the pedophiles being Jewish but that doesn't stop antisemitic Ryan from lying that they are Jews -- Ryan Dawson is showing that he is a lousy investigative reporter and you should question all his past and future investigative reporting:

   They don't mention that these Russians and these Italians are all Jews.
 But they were.
 Why not?